William L. Walsh: Legal career

 Walsh was a prominent trial lawyer, claiming several victories in several "major precedent-setting cases".
 Fellow lawyer and future Prime Minister of Canada R. B. Bennett reportedly referred to Walsh as "the best potential railway lawyer in the province".
 He was appointed to the Supreme Court of Alberta in 1912, and upon its restructuring of courts into appellate and trial divisions in 1921, became a judge of the Appellate Division in Calgary.

 He travelled all over the province, going as far north to Peace River, and south to Lethbridge to hear cases.
 The most notable trial that Walsh presided over was that of Emilio Picariello, for the murder of Alberta Provincial Police Constable Stephen Lawson.
 After the murder charge was laid by Attorney General of Alberta John Edward Brownlee, Picariello and his accomplice, Florence Lassandra were found guilty of their crimes and were sentenced to hang.
 The execution was carried out on May 2, 1923.
-Walsh was a strong believer that capital punishment was a strong deterrent to crime, sentencing 18 convicted criminals to hang, earning him the nickname, "the Hanging Judge".
+Walsh was a strong believer that capital punishment was a strong deterrent to crime, sentencing 18 convicted criminals to hang, earning him the nickname "the Hanging Judge".

 Political career

 In the 1896 federal election, Walsh was an unsuccessful Conservative candidate for the Cardwell constituency in Ontario.

-In 1905, he became the first President of the Conservative Association of Alberta, in which he also served as the party's chief organizer.
+In 1905, he became the first President of the Conservative Association of Alberta, in which he also was the party's chief organizer.
 He ran in a 1906 by-election for the provincial constituency of Gleichen, but was unsuccessful, losing by just over 100 votes to Liberal Ezra Riley.